Huron County, Michigan

 Huron County (/ˈhjʊərɒn, -ən/ HURE-on-,_--ən) is a county in the U.S. state of Michigan.
 As of the 2020 Census, the population was 31,407.
 The county seat is Bad Axe.

 Huron County is at the northern tip of the Thumb, which is a sub region of Mid Michigan.
 It is a peninsula, bordered by Saginaw Bay to the west and Lake Huron to the north and east, and has over 90 mi of shoreline, from White Rock on Lake Huron to Sebewaing on the Saginaw Bay.
-Huron County's most important industry is agriculture, as with most of the other Thumb counties.
+Huron County's most prominent industry is agriculture, as with most of the other Thumb counties.
 Huron County enjoys seasonal tourism from large cities such as Detroit, Flint, and Saginaw.
-A lot of the tourism is in the Port Austin and Caseville area.
+Much of the tourism is in the Port Austin and Caseville area.

 History

 Huron County was originally attached to neighboring Sanilac and Tuscola counties.
 It was created by Michigan law on April 1, 1840, and was fully organized by an Act of Legislature on January 25, 1859.
 Sand Beach (now Harbor Beach) was the county seat until 1865, when the court house burned, destroying most of its records.
 The county seat was moved to Port Austin and remained there until 1873, when the county's Board of Supervisors designated Bad Axe as the county seat.

 The name Huron was derived from the word "hures" as used in the phrase "În elles hures" (what heads) as applied by an astonished French traveler to the Wyandotte (Huron) Indians on beholding their mode of dressing the hair.
 During 1649 and the Beaver Wars of the mid-17th century, the Iroquois from the areas of New York and Pennsylvania drove out the Wyandotte, in order to control the fur trade.

 In the 17th and early 18th century in this region, the Thumb of Michigan, the Wyandotte suffix "onti" or "ondi" was used in place names such as Skenchioetontius and E. Kandechiondius.
 "Onti" means to "jut out".
 The name Wyandotte, Huron descendants, was said to mean "dwellers of the peninsula".
 A headland or peninsula in Onondaga, an Iroquoian language, is "onoentoto".

 In the early 18th century, the Thumb of Michigan was said to have the best beaver hunting in America.
 The Detroit region was called Tio-sahr-ondion, "where it is beaver dams athwart many".
 This was near Skenchioe [now Huron and Sanilac counties].

 About 1700, French maps indicated the region of Saginaw and the Thumb of Michigan as "Chasse des caster des amis de François", "the beaver hunting grounds of the friends of Francis."